Dr Caroline Mitchell

 Northern General Hospital

-- Improving uptake of cancer tests and cancer outcomes for people living in the most deprived communities or with complex needs (eg people with dementia-carer proxy decision making)
+- Improving uptake of cancer tests and cancer outcomes for people living in the most deprived communities, from ethnic minority populations or with complex needs (eg people with dementia-carer proxy decision making)

 - Interventions to prevent type 2 diabetes for people people living in the most deprived communities/in people from ethnic minorities.

 - Improving access to sexual and reproductive healthcare in underserved populations including addressing the social determinants of maternal-foetal outcomes.

 - Multimorbidity: physical health care for people with severe mental illness or who use substances ; overlap of polycystic ovarian disease with cardionmetabolic disorders;

 Global Health: Training and research capacity lead/ Co-investigator for NIHR global health research: ‘PRIME’ preventing preterm birth, nutrition in pregnancy, physical co-morbidities) https://www.primeglobalhealth.co.uk/.

 - Senior Clinical Lecturer

 - Theme 1 Co-Lead University of Sheffield Cancer Research: